Dr Harriet Tenenbaum

-Alsamih, M., & Tenenbaum, H. R. (in press).
+Alsamih, M., & Tenenbaum, H. R. (2018).
 Saudi Arabian children's reasoning about religion-based exclusion.
 British Journal of Developmental Psychology.

-Tenenbaum, H. R., Capelos, T., Lorimer, J., & Stocks, T. (in press).
+Tenenbaum, H. R., Capelos, T., Lorimer, J., & Stocks, T. (2018).
 Positive thinking elevates tolerance: Experimental effects of happiness on adolescents’ attitudes towards asylum seekers.
 Clinical Child Psychology and Psychiatry.

 Robnett.
-R. D., Wertheimer, M., & Tenenbaum, H. R. (in press).
+R. D., Wertheimer, M., & Tenenbaum, H. R. (2018).
 Does a woman’s marital surname choice influence perceptions of her husband?
 An analysis focusing on gender-typed traits and relationship power dynamics.
 Sex Roles.

 Fidalgo, A. M., Tenenbaum, H. R., & Aznar, A. (2018).
 Are there gender differences in emotion comprehension?
 Analysis of the Test of Emotion Comprehension.
 Journal of Child and Family Studies, 27, 1065-1074.

 Strohmeier, D., Barrett, M. D., Bora, C., Caravita, S., Donghi, E., Dragoti E., Fife-Schaw, C. R., Gómez-López, M., Kapéter, E., Mazzone, A., Rama R., Roşeanu G., Ortega-Ruiz, R., Steiner H., Trip, S., Tenenbaum, H. R., Urhane, D., &Viejo, C. (2017).
 Young people’s engagement with the European Union: The importance of visions and worries for the future of Europe.
 Journal of Psychology / Zeitschrift für Psychologie, 225, 313-325.